ncbi/cxx-toolkit/pages/ch_proj.md

 -   `$NCBI/c++.SC-NN` - Points to the full production-grade build based on the Stable Component codebase version `NNN`.
 For the current version of SC it is equivalent to `$NCBI/c++.production`.
 For the older SC versions it points to the `$NCBI/c++.by_date/production/*/` builds which use the those SC's codebases.

 -   `$NCBI/c++.SC-NN-head` - Points to the latest daily build based on the Stable Component codebase version `NNN` (with a limited subset of build configurations).
-For the current version of SC it is equivalent to `$NCBI/c++.prod-head`.
+For the current production-grade version of SC it is equivalent to (points to the same build as) `$NCBI/c++.prod-head`.
 For the older SC versions it can be rather stale, or even absent.

+-   `$NCBI/c++.SC-NN-trial` - Points to the latest trial daily build based on the Stable Component codebase version `NNN` (with a limited subset of build configurations).
+For the current production-grade version of SC it is equivalent to (points to the same build as) `$NCBI/c++.trial`.

 <a name="ch_proj.outside_tree"></a>